US Companies offer all sorts of benefits and incentives to motivate and retain employees. You may be most familiar with 401(k) and 403(b) plans.

 - For companies with global operations, you may be able to include your international employees in the program as well.

 - There are other relevant rules around ESPPs, but the point of the program is to offer employees a really great benefit that encourages employee stock ownership.
-It also ties a potential, tax advantaged reward to the success of company.
+It also ties a potential, tax advantaged reward to the success of the company.